lexatlas-org/lexatlas-semantic-kernel/readme-03- Agent Setup and Automation Tutorial.md

 ## 5. Run a Full Evaluation Pipeline

-Run the end-to-end evaluation:
+To test how the agents work in sequence:

 ```bash
 python 04-kernel-ma-agents-test.py
 ```

-This executes:
+This script runs a linear evaluation pipeline:

-1. `ClassifierAgent` – Identifies project type
+1. `ClassifierAgent` – Identifies the type of project
-2. `RegulationRetriever` – Looks up relevant laws
+2. `RegulationRetriever` – Retrieves applicable laws and regulations
-3. `ComplianceChecker` – Checks legal conformance
+3. `ComplianceChecker` – Evaluates legal compliance
-4. `ReportGenerator` – Produces a final report
+4. `ReportGenerator` – Summarizes the result in a legal-technical report

-Each agent uses the output of the previous one.
+> **Note:**
+> This script turned out to be a very effective strategy for **focusing development efforts on each agent’s functionality in isolation**.
+> It allows for a complete evaluation loop **without adding the complexity of a full orchestration layer** like AgentGroupChat or custom planners.
+This simplifies debugging and makes it easier to iterate and improve agent behavior independently.

 ---

 ## 6. Optional: Group Chat Mode

-Run all agents in a collaborative sequence:
+To simulate multi-agent collaboration in a single thread:

 ```bash
 python 05-kernel-ma-group-chat.py
 ```

-Uses `AgentGroupChat` with `SequentialSelectionStrategy` to simulate a multi-agent discussion.
+This uses `AgentGroupChat` from Semantic Kernel along with `SequentialSelectionStrategy` and `DefaultTerminationStrategy` to coordinate agent execution in a conversational loop.

+> **Note:**
+> This script has been especially useful for **exploring advanced functionalities** such as **plugin integration**, **tool invocation**, and **function calling** between agents — all without requiring a frontend.
+> It allowed us to **test and validate orchestration strategies and multi-agent behavior** in a pure backend setup, before introducing UI components like **Chainlit**.

 ---

 ## Benefits of This Architecture

 - **Repeatable Testing** – Run identical workflows across models or datasets
 - **Grounded Knowledge** – Agents use regulatory files via vector search
 - **Flexible Configuration** – Easily swap prompts, models, or add tools
+- **Simplified Evaluation** – Focus on agent behavior before orchestration
 - **Rich Integration** – Supports plugins, web access, file tools, and more